What Is Binge Eating Disorder?

 Both criteria must be present

-• 1.Intake of a large amount of food in a defined period (< 2 hours)
+• 1.Eating a large amount of food in a defined period (< 2 hours)

 • 2.Sense of loss of control over eating during the episode